Download the Flamingo Fares App

 PSTA Cleaner Air Group Pic

-PSTA has pledged to go all-electric by 2050, a promise we’re on our way to keep.
+PSTA is excited to continue paving the way towards a lower emission fleet.
 However, we are keenly aware of these challenges and the future adjustments we’ll undoubtedly need to make as we enter this new era of sustainable public transit.

 As we begin planning for the new Clearwater Multimodal Transit Center, charging ports for electric buses will no doubt strengthen the possibilities for a fully electric fleet.
 And as charging technology rapidly improves, who knows how much farther we’ll be able to go on a single charge!